LithApp/Lith/README.md

 ```
 Alternatively, you can just open the project file in Qt Creator.

+There is also a package for Arch Linux in the AUR: https://aur.archlinux.org/packages/lith-git

 ## Get in touch

 For bug reports and questions, feel free to use the Issues page here on GitHub.